adampash/react-native-hot-redux-starter/README.md

 This is a starter kit for building React Native apps using Redux and the react-native-webpack-server for hot reloading of code.

-It's based on the BabelES6 example [here](https://github.com/mjohnston/react-native-webpack-server/tree/master/Examples/BabelES6).
+Hot reloading is based on the BabelES6 example [in @mjohnston's react-native-webpack-server](https://github.com/mjohnston/react-native-webpack-server/tree/master/Examples/BabelES6).

 ## Installation